Tips for Living On or Off Base in Okinawa

 - It’s hot and humid, no way around it!
 It will take time, but you’ll acclimate and expand your shorts and bathing suit collection.

 - Families rave about high-quality playgrounds found all over Okinawa.
 They are one of the amenities most missed after returning to the U.S.

 - Be very clear about the lease language regarding pets living both on and off base before arrival.
 There are various restrictions on pets throughout the island.

 - English spoken by locals is not unheard of, but it’s always helpful to have some sort of translation app on hand to make difficult communication easier.

 - Try as many new cuisine items and cultural activities as possible.
 You’ll never know what you’re missing out on if you don’t!

-- Travel is easy and inexpensive.
-Military families often visit sites in South Korea, Taipei, China, Thailand, Philippines, and Indonesia.
-Make travel a habit early and the scariness of foreign languages and transport services wears off.
+- Travel throughout the region is easy and inexpensive.
+Military families often visit sites in South Korea, Taipei, China, Thailand, the Philippines, and Indonesia.
+Make travel a habit early, and the scariness of foreign languages and transport services wears off.